bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ### 4.9.
 Interface `[Element](https://dom.spec.whatwg.org/#element)`[](https://dom.spec.whatwg.org/#interface-element)

-[Element](https://developer.mozilla.org/en-US/docs/Web/API/Element "Element is the most general base class from which all element objects (i.e. objects that represent elements) in a Document inherit.
+[Element](https://developer.mozilla.org/en-US/docs/Web/API/Element 'Element is the most general base class from which all element objects (i.e. objects that represent elements) in a Document inherit.
 It only has methods and properties common to all kinds of elements.
-More specific classes inherit from Element.")
+More specific classes inherit from Element.')

 In all current engines.